KEY TAKEAWAYS

 A project manager’s responsibility is not easy to handle just by anyone.
 The pressure of delivering a project on time can be too much if you’re not used to holding such authority.
 Likewise, if you’re not resistant to stress, keep away from hard-to-handle projects or even from this vocation.
 From the outside, being a project manager could seem like you’ll maintain complete control of what goes on in the project development process.

 Don’t get this wrong.
-The truth is that you are entirely dependent on what your clients want.
+However, the truth is that you are entirely dependent on what your clients want.
 You can make your own suggestions but also have to be flexible with any last-minute changes your client might want to make without complaining.
-Top management often gets to make the final decisions; therefore, the project management process is hard to implement in a company where the principal and project managers hold similar powers.
+Top management often gets to make the final decisions; therefore, the project management process is complicated to implement in a company where the principal and project managers hold similar powers.

 Also, people don’t always like project managers.
 Employees like good project managers because they give detailed and accurate tasks, are considerate, and can lead by example.
-On the other hand, lousy project managers are the ones that emphasize the necessity of a lot of meta-work: too many meetings, presentations, and status reports and less actual work and growth opportunities.
+On the other hand, lousy project managers are the ones that emphasize the necessity of a lot of meta-work: too many meetings, presentations, status reports, and less actual work and growth opportunities.
 In other words, project managers dedicate themselves to providing valuable output rather than the development process.
-But I’ll dig deeper into this in the next chapter.

 Value individuals and treat them with respect.
 Never see your team members as simple resources or machines that can instantly execute any task.
 Listen, understand, and adapt to their own needs.
 If you don’t like working with people and are impatient when waiting for coworkers to finish their duties, you might not be a good match for this job.